JetBrains/kotlin/INTEROP.md

 </div>

-Also the type parameter can be inferred automatically and thus may be omitted in some cases.
+Also, the type parameter can be inferred automatically and so may be omitted in some cases.